![]() |

 and black plastic at the rear. |

-The 3rd.
-UK issue has Lemon Yellow paper label
+This UK issue has Lemon

 |||